pcheek/cisco-spark-doc-talk-integration/README.md

 Login to Doc Talk:
 https://cisco-spark-doc-talk.herokuapp.com

-Choose a healthcare professional who you would like to spaek with.
+Choose a healthcare professional who you would like to speak with.

 The virtual consultation will begin momentarily.